Website icon Xpert.Digital

-There are around 50,000 general stores, so-called konbinis, in Japan.
-The most famous are FamilyMart, Laswson, 7-Eleven, New Days and Ministop.
-The largest of them is 7-Eleven with over 50,000 employees and a turnover of 35 billion euros.
+Japan has around 50,000 convenience stores, known as konbinis.
+The best-known are FamilyMart, Laswson, 7-Eleven, New Days, and Ministop.
+The largest of these is 7-Eleven, with over 50,000 employees and a turnover of €35 billion.

-To have a numerical comparison:
+To have a comparison of numbers:

 What makes convenience stores so successful in Japan?

-Convenience shops we know of are 'Spar Express', 'Nah & gut' (Edeka), 'nahkauf' (Rewe Group), 'Lekkerland' (Rewe Group), 'Rewe To Go', 'Migrolino' (Switzerland) or 'Żabka' (Poland).
+Well-known convenience stores include 'Spar Express', 'Nah & gut' (Edeka), 'nahkauf' (Rewe Group), 'Lekkerland' (Rewe Group), 'Rewe To Go', 'Migrolino' (Switzerland) or 'Żabka' (Poland).

 Suitable for: